-China's pharmaceutical market is valued at about \$65 billion and is expected to continue to experience enormous growth.
-China should rise to become the world's second largest drug market by 2016, and is expected to grow to more than \$300 billion by 2020.
+China's pharmaceutical market was valued at about \$108 billion in 2016 and is expected to continue to experience growth.
+China is the world's second largest drug market, and is expected to grow to \$167 billion by 2020, representing an annual growth of 9.1%.
 The market is experiencing growth in both the over-the-counter (OTC) and prescription sectors, and is benefiting greatly from the influx of foreign drug companies expanding their manufacturing and R&D into China.

 Foreign drug companies are significant players in China's drug market, though there are thousands of domestic pharmaceutical companies throughout the country.
 The majority of these domestic pharmaceuticals companies produce generic drugs and they neither have the technology nor meet the quality requirements to compete with the foreign companies.
-Some of these domestic companies have paired up with foreign companies in Sino-foreign joint ventures to be more competitive in the growing pharmaceutical market.
+However, some Chinese drug companies are hoping to make new compounds.
+Some of these domestic companies have paired up with foreign companies in Sinoforeign joint ventures to be more competitive in the growing pharmaceutical market.